jrogozen/fantasy-helper/README.md

-# fantasy-helper #
+# fantasy-helper

 fantasy-helper is a collection of tools/apis to help with fantasy sports. only supports yahoo fantasy sports, but may include espn in the future.

+project currently deployed using google firebase @ https://us-central1-fantasyhelper-1b460.cloudfunctions.net/widgets/

 ## usage